Difference between Compiler and Interpreter

-- Compiler is more intelligent than an assembler it checks all kinds of limits, ranges, errors etc.
+- A compiler is more intelligent than an assembler it checks all kinds of limits, ranges, errors, etc.

-An interpreter is a program which translates a programming language into a comprehensible language. –
+An interpreter is a program that translates a programming language into a comprehensible language. –

 - It translates only one statement of the program at a time.